DarrenKwonDev/DarrenKwonDev/README.md

 👋 Hello.
 I'm a self-taught programmer.
 I majored in venture business and interest in programming
 👨‍💻 I’m currently learning **GO** and **Nest**
 👨 developer of [cineps community](https://cineps.net)
+🔭 I’m currently working on ... edupopkorn web project
-👨 developer of fuse the seoul
+🔭 I’m currently working on ... fuse the seoul project

 ## Interest